 Kernel tracing utilizes pre-defined kernel trace events included in the trace and debug kernels.
 User-defined events can be logged using the pre-defined CUSTOM trace event or created dynamically.
 All are displayed by NightTrace RT for analysis.
-Refer to Appendix D for details about kernel trace events.
+Refer to the NightTrace documentation for details about kernel trace events.